AlekhyaMadabattula/AlekhyaMadabattula/README.md

-- 👋 Hi, I’m @AlekhyaMadabattula
+- 👋 Hi, I’m AlekhyaMadabattula
 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning Machine Learning ,NLP and SQL
 - 💞️ I’m looking to collaborate on Data Analysis and Machine Learning